-The battery system that you received is designed for a certain period (standby time) to produce a specified amount of power (kW) or current (A) at a particular voltage(U) for a certain period of time (standby time).
+The battery system that you received is designed to produce a specified amount of power (kW) or current (A) at a particular voltage for a certain period of time (standby time).

 You should be familiar with these parameters (U, kW, A).
 If this is not the case, please contact your local HOPPECKE representative.

-The battery system was designed so that the electrical energy is available at the battery terminals..
+The battery system was designed so that the electrical energy is available at the battery terminals.
 Limit voltage drop between the battery terminals and electrical loads to an absolute minimum.
-If the voltage drop is too large, the standby time of the battery system may be reduced.
+If the voltage drop is too large, the backup time of the battery system may be reduced.
 Observe the following information:

-- 1. Keep the cable length between the batteries and the charging rectifier/USV as short as possible. - 2.
+- Keep the cable length between the batteries and the charging rectifier/USV as short as possible. - 2.
 The cable cross-section should be calculated so that voltage drop is negligible even at a high current flow.
 Use the cross-section of the cable provided to calculate the voltage drop at the nominal current.
 If in doubt, use cable with a cross-section that is one size larger.